 Ilya Prigogine (1996) The End of Certainty: Time, Chaos and the New Laws of Nature

-After initially suffering ridicule and abuse in the scientific community for his theories about non-equilibrium systems and dissipative structures, Prigogine eventually won a Nobel prize for his contribution to thermodynamics, which showed how order could arise from non-equilibrium conditions.
-Before then, thermodynamics focused on equilibrium and reversible systems, and was considered a closed subject.
+After initially suffering ridicule and abuse in the scientific community for his theories, Prigogine eventually won a Nobel prize for his contribution to thermodynamics, which showed how order could arise from non-equilibrium conditions.
+Before then, thermodynamics focused only on equilibrium and reversible systems, and was considered a closed subject.
 But Prigogine showed how little of reality was accounted for in this science, and also took issue with the way in which it treated the arrow of time as an illusion.
 This book encapsulates his work towards incorporating the arrow of time into the fundamental laws of physics, showing that the illusion resides instead in a world view based on determinism and certainty.
-There are lots of difficult mathematical equations in this book, which I admit are beyond my comprehension, but the main points can still be grasped.
+There are lots of difficult mathematical equations in this book, which are beyond my comprehension, but the main points can still be grasped.

 Stuart Kauffman (2001) Investigations

-In many ways, Kauffman tackles the same issues that Prigogine worked on (indeed, the present book is unlikely to have been developed without Prigogine’s pioneering work), but its scope is much larger and more ambitious.
+Kauffman builds on Prigogine’s pioneering work, but with a scope larger and more ambitious.
 This wonderfully rambling book represents Kauffman’s grail-like quest to identify a fourth law of thermodynamics.
 (Whilst there are already four known laws of thermodynamics, they are numbered from 0 – the first one being called the ‘zeroth law’ – so what Kauffman is proposing is to find law number 5, which would be known as ‘the fourth law’.)
 The most significant of these laws are the first, which describes the conservation of energy (and/or matter, since they are interchangeable, as Einstein’s famous equation demonstrates), and the second which describes the tendency towards equilibrium and increasing entropy.
-Kauffman hopes to pin down a new law that accounts for the creative construction of order amongst physical, biological and social processes – the same thermodynamic processes that Prigogine was the first to identify.
+Kauffman hopes to pin down a new law that accounts for the creative construction of order amongst physical, biological and social processes – the same non-equilibrium thermodynamic processes that Prigogine worked on.
 Such an account is necessary, Kauffman argues, to explain the diversification of chemical and biological forms that has occurred since the big bang.
 Darwin’s theory of evolution explains how variation between organisms leads to natural selection of the fittest, but it fails to account for the generation of structure in the first place.
-This is where a ‘fourth law’ could fit in – by providing an explanation for the complexification of matter and life.
-Kauffman’s book shows us what we don’t yet understand, and points to the places where we might begin to find answers to the questions that we are still struggling to formulate.
+This is where a ‘fourth law’ could fit in – by providing an explanation for the complexification of matter and life which, on the face of things, appears to contradict the second law of thermodynamics.
+This book shows us what we don’t yet understand, and points to the places where we might begin to find answers to the questions that we are still struggling to formulate.
 Kauffman establishes that ecologies and economies both develop by continually expanding into the ‘adjacent possible’ of configuration space, also showing that – unlike in linear systems – it is impossible to pre-state this space.

-I see potential for Kauffman’s theory to support a study of artistic development of the kind that Kubler attempted to establish in The Shape of Time.
-Furthermore, such a study may also connect with some recent economic theories of art, such as the work of David Galenson or Stoyan Sgourev.
-DeLanda’s materialist philosophy may also support this kind of research by providing an ontological and epistemological foundation.
+I see potential for Kauffman’s approach – especially the idea of the adjacent possible – to support a study of artistic development of the kind that Kubler attempted in The Shape of Time.
+Such a study might connect with some recent economic theories of art, such as the work of David Galenson or Stoyan Sgourev.
+DeLanda’s materialist philosophy may also support this line of enquiry by providing an ontological and epistemological foundation.
 Human creativity works in a similar way to the evolution of biological morphogenesis, ever expanding into the adjacent possible through interaction between existing structures and processes, finding new ways of making a living and expressing ideas in a landscape that also continually evolves with us.
 These are ideas that I hope to develop in my own research into the perception of complexity in the appreciation of visual art and music.